ButterFrameworkTeam/ButterFramework/README.md

 Why not contribute to ButterFramework?
 Just leave a feedback on its GitHub page!

 ====================
 ButterFramework is under MIT license.
 For more informations, please see "LICENSE" file.
+The ButterFramework Logo is in [Creative Commons Attribution-ShareAlike 4.0 International](http://creativecommons.org/licenses/by-sa/4.0/)

 You will need to compile bframework.less with less to have ButterFramework CSS working.